Sphereon-Opensource/alfresco-blockchain-agent/blockchain-agent-factom/README.md

 ```
 sphereon.blockchain.agent.factom.entry-credits.address=EC2uddT5TUToHGU34tp7fdhZagGwH5w2fFnpQ3GNNfUjeb7X18kF
 ```
-If a public entry credits address is used, the Factom-wallet daemon will be used to sign entries.
-If a secret address is used, no wallet daemon is required and entries will be signed within the Alfresco Blockchain Agent.
+If a public entry credits address is used (starts with EC), the Factom-wallet daemon will be needed and used to sign entries.
+If a private/secret address (starts with ES) is used, no wallet daemon is required and entries will be signed within the Alfresco Blockchain Agent itself.

 ## Chains

 Proof of existence will be written to a single chain.
-A fixed chain ID can be used, or a chain can be created.
+A fixed chain ID can be used, or a chain can be created based on names you provide.
+Whenever you supply a chain ID yourself instead of names, you are responsible to have created the chain already.
+The agent could never create a chain by only knowing the ID.

 Configure either a chain ID, or supply chain names from which a chain will deterministically be created:
 ```
 sphereon.blockchain.agent.factom.chain.id=fe07dab8c2917366f376b454736ac07865626074691b30ffddddda4ff02a9451
 sphereon.blockchain.agent.factom.chain.names=sphereon-alfresco,demo
 ```
-Note that by design, the agent will not run if both properties are supplied.
+Note that by design, the agent will not run if both properties are supplied at the same time.

-# Tests
+# Developer Tests

-The alfresco-blockchain-agent-factom module is tested using Wiremock.
+The alfresco-blockchain-agent-factom module is tested using Wiremock to simulate network responses.
 Mappings and responses have been defined in `src/resources/factom-walletd-wiremock` and `/src/resources/factomd-wiremock`.
 Within both of these folders, there are folders corresponding to the main tasks: registration and verification.
 Within these folders, the standard Wiremock setup applies of having `mapping` files (to match to an incoming HTTP requests) and `responses` (responses sent back as referenced from mappings).
 Because of the high number of calls to the Factom daemon needed for verification, there is another division into case-xxx to keep the folders organized better.